vatpac-technology/sops/docs/aerodromes/classc/Edinburgh.md

 ### Arrivals/Overfliers

-AD TCU must coordinate the sequence information to EDN ADC.
+AD TCU will Heads-up coordinate all arrivals/overfliers to ED ADC.

 !!! phraseology
     <span class="hotline">**AD TCU** -> **ED ADC**</span>: "To the west, PLE, for the ILS-Z"